Chiral topological superconductivity in twisted bilayer and double bilayer graphene: Model and Method

 \subsubsection{\rm{tDBLG}}

 When two bilayer graphene sheets are stacked on top of each other and slightly rotated, it forms a tDBLG.
 However, depending on the type of stacking of the bilayers, the double bilayer exhibits two stable configurations: one is AB-AB and the other one is AB-BA (see Fig.~\ref{mBZ2}(b)).
-Below we write the low energy continuum model for both types of tDBLG near valley-$K_{\xi}$ in the basis $\chi_{\bf{q}} = (A^{1}_{q_1}, B^{1}_{q_1}, A^{2}_{q_1}, B^{2}_{q_1}, A^{3}_{q_2}, B^{3}_{q_2}, A^{4}_{q_2}, B^{4}_{q_2})^{T}$ as,
+Below we write the low energy continuum model for both types of tDBLG near valley-$K_{\xi}$ in the basis $\chi_{K_{\xi},\bf{q}} = (A^{1}_{q_1}, B^{1}_{q_1}, A^{2}_{q_1}, B^{2}_{q_1}, A^{3}_{q_2}, B^{3}_{q_2}, A^{4}_{q_2}, B^{4}_{q_2})^{T}$ as,

 where, $A^{j}_{q_l}$ and $B^{j}_{q_l}$ correspond to the annihilation operators with momentum $q_l$ in layer-$j$ and at sublattice-$A$ and $B$, respectively.
 Here, $q_1$ and $q_2$ belong to the rotated BZ of first and second bilayer graphene respectively.
 Further, $H^{0,\xi}_{AB}({\mathbf{q}})$ and $H^{0,\xi}_{BA}({\mathbf{q}})$ represent the Hamiltonians for two bilayers of tDBLG with AB and BA stacking respectively.
 Here, we assume that the first bilayer is rotated by $-\theta/2$ and the second bilayer follows a rotation of $\theta/2$ with respect to each other.
+To discuss our results in the latter text, we consider both the situation \ie without (minimal model of tDBLG) and with trigonal warping. $\tilde{T}^{\xi}$ describes the effect of twist in between the layer-2 and layer-3 of the four layers of tDBLG.
+Here also note that, under time-reversal symmetry $\mathcal{T}$, the Hamiltonian at valley-$K$ ($\xi = +1$) is mapped to its time-reversal partner, the valley-$K'$ ($\xi = -1$).
+See Appendix~\ref{AppD} for details of the continuum model and the corresponding parameter values used.